Exawind/nalu-wind/docs/source/user/build_spack.rst

 ~~~~~~

 Configure your environment in the recommended way.
 You should purge all
-modules and only load GCC 5.2.0 in your login script.
+modules and load GCC 6.2.0 in your login script.
 In the example
 `.bash_profile <https://github.com/exawind/build-test/blob/master/configs/machines/peregrine/dot_bash_profile_peregrine.sh>`__
 in the repo we also load Python.
 If you have problems building with Spack on
 Peregrine, it is most likely your environment has deviated from this
 recommended one.
 Even when building with the Intel compiler in Spack,
-this is the recommended environment.
+this is the recommended environment at login.

 ::

-   {
    module purge
-   module load gcc/5.2.0
-   module load python/2.7.8
+   module load gcc/6.2.0
-   unload mkl
-   } &> /dev/null

 Also add Spack shell support to your ``.bash_profile`` as shown in the example
 `.bash_profile <https://github.com/exawind/build-test/blob/master/configs/machines/peregrine/dot_bash_profile_peregrine.sh>`__